canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 **URLScan.io:** - Live Information (Malicious) - 3 HTTP transactions with credentials exfiltrated via HTTPS GET - Current DNS As record: 20.150.1.1 (AS8075 - MICROSOFT-CORP-MSN-AS-BLOCK - Microsoft Corporation, US) Autonomous System 13335 (CLOUDFLARENET - Cloudflare).
 This website contacted 3 IPs in 2 countries across 3 domains to perform 3 HTTP transactions.
 The main IP is 20.150.1.1, located in Québec, Canada and belongs to MICROSOFT-CORP-MSN-AS-BLOCK - Microsoft Corporation, US.

 **Red flags:**

-- Self-hosted autonomous sytem servers with separate IP's 104.17.24.14 IP for (CLOUDFLARENET - Cloudflare) different from 20.150.1.1 for (MICROSOFT-CORP-MSN-AS-BLOCK - Microsoft Corporation)
+- Two separate Autonomous sytem servers with separate IP's 104.17.24.14 IP for (CLOUDFLARENET - Cloudflare) and 20.150.1.1 for (MICROSOFT-CORP-MSN-AS-BLOCK - Microsoft Corporation).
-- No prior web history or legitimate business presence
+- IP 20.150.1.1 was operating from Canada although Microsoft Corporation is a USA company mainly operating in the USA

-Here is a breakdown of my observation
+**Here is a breakdown of my observation:**
-- Although MICROSOFT-CORP-MSN-AS-BLOCK is the name of Microsoft's Autonomous System (AS), which is a block of IP addresses owned and managed by Microsoft Corporation
-- Microsoft Corporation — Confirms the IP is registered to Microsoft
-- This likely means that one of the IPs or URLs found in the phishing email resolves to Microsoft's infrastructure, which could indicate:
+- MICROSOFT-CORP-MSN-AS-BLOCK is the name of Microsoft's Autonomous System (AS), which is a block of IP addresses owned and managed by Microsoft Corporation.
+This likely means that one of the IPs or URLs found in the phishing email resolves to Microsoft's infrastructure, which could indicate:

 - The attacker used Microsoft services (like OneDrive, SharePoint, or Outlook) to host malicious content which is a common phishing tactic
 - It could be a legitimate Microsoft link being abused to appear trustworthy

 Phishers often abuse trusted platforms like Microsoft to bypass spam filters.
 This is a common red flag in phishing emails — using trusted, legitimate platforms to host malicious content or redirect victims, making it harder for security tools to block them.

-The IP 185.220.101[.]47 was more telling.
+The IP 104.17.24[.]14 was more telling.
 Multiple vendors flagged it as a known Tor exit node.
 It also appeared in abuse.ch URLhaus and Feodo Tracker datasets from prior campaigns.

 ### Step 3: IOC extraction

-I used the Python script in this repo (tools/ioc_extractor.py) to parse the raw email and extract all IOCs in one pass.
-Then I defanged everything manually before documenting them.
-All IOCs were extracted and defanged per TLP:CLEAR handling procedures.
+I used the Python script in this repo (tools/ioc_extractor.py) to do the following:
+- parse the all components using Python's urlparse, extract FQDN, subdomain, root domain, path, filename, and hosting platform
+- prints threat intel notes with direct links to query the IOCs on VirusTotal, urlscan.io, and AbuseIPDB.
+Then I defanged everything before documenting them.

 ```
 # IP addresses